immutability-io/vault-ethereum/helper/README.md

 * missing client token
 ```

 To use the plugin in anything like a production setting, you will want to create policies and attach them to various identities to allow the kind of access you wish.
-However, for this exercise, you can authenticate with the root token:
+However, for this exercise, you can authenticate with an ephemeral root token:

 ```
-$ export VAULT_TOKEN=$(keybase decrypt -i cypherhat_VAULT_ROOT_TOKEN.txt)
-Message authored by cypherhat
+$  . ./.as-root cypherhat
 ```

 Now you can create accounts: